AmiaaaZ/chrome-read-later/.github/README.md

 - Use selectionText as page title
 - Connect to the backend server written in Flask and display data on a separate dashboard page
 - Mark the reading state easily by toggling the checkbox in the top-right corner of the page (need open the page from popup reading-list first)
+- Add quick notes and view them all